b-viguier/PhpFk/docs/index.md

 Then, the remaining question is to know how to generate numbers from `0` to `255` (or `1` to `256`, since a [modulo is applied to the codepoint](https://www.php.net/manual/en/function.chr.php#refsect1-function.chr-parameters)).
 An intuitive way is to sum `1` to itself, as many times as needed: `1+1+1+1` is evaluated to `4`, using only 2 characters.

-Here we are now, we can reduce every PHP program to a valid PHP program using following characters:
+Here we are now, we can reduce every PHP program to a valid PHP program using the following characters:
 * `1` and `+` to create some integers/codepoints,
 * `(` and `)` to call a function (see below),
 * `c`, `h` and `r` to execute the [`chr`](https://www.php.net/manual/en/function.chr) function and to transform an integer into a character,